goooooouwa/goooooouwa.github.io/_posts/computer/2025-07-23-jellyfin-ersatztv-hardware-accelerated-transcoding-in-ubuntu.md

 sudo systemctl restart jellyfin
 ```

-#### 2.5 Check the version of intel-opencl-icd thats the Linux distro provides:
+#### 2.5 Check the version of intel-opencl-icd that the Linux distro provides:

 ```bash
 $ apt policy intel-opencl-icd